 In this post, we will help you understand the difference between the actual causes of autism and the myths.
 This will help you to decide if it’s time to contact a birth injury solicitor if you believe this was the cause of your child’s autism.
 It’ll also help you to avoid falling victim to believing the common myths surrounding the topic.
 Take a look.

 What Are the Myths Around the Causes of Autism?

-We’re going to start with the mythical causes of autism before explaining the actual scientifically theorized ones.
+We’re going to start with the mythical causes of autism before explaining the scientifically theorized ones.
 Some of these, you might have heard along the grapevine over the years, but it’s time to bust them…

 Myth #1: Vaccines Cause Autism

 Since that paper was published, at least 12 follow-up studies have been done.
 None of those studies found any evidence that the MMR vaccine caused autism.
-An investigation into the 1998 study itself uncovered several problems with how it was conducted.
-This lead to the journal that published the paper retracting it.
+An investigation into the 1998 study uncovered several problems with how it was conducted.
+This led to the journal that published the paper retracting it.
 Wakefield lost his medical license, but the damage was already done.
 This myth has continued for over twenty years now.

 Myth #2: Autism is caused by bad parenting

 The ‘bad parenting causes autism’ theory is an old one that was debunked back in the 1960s.
 This theory was based solely on the fact that cold, uncaring mothers impeded a child’s ability to learn social skills, which developed into autism.

 Research has now proven that parenting is not to blame.
 For the longest time, mothers were blamed for their child’s autism.
 The damage done by this myth is unimaginable.